keshavsoft/CrudOnArray/README.md

 5. All the Folders and Files are copied to your empty Folder.
 6. .env file the place where you define ( Data Path and Port Number ).
 7. app.js is entry file.

+- Array (OnlyBackEnd)

+1. Open an Empty Folder.
+2. Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`).
+3. Search for and run (`Generate OnlyBackEnd`).
+4. Find the available options there ( like `Generate`).
+5. All the Folders and Files are copied to your empty Folder.
+6. .env file the place where you define ( Data Path and Port Number ).
+7. app.js is entry file.

+## project-root/

+├── app.js
+├── .env
+├── V1/
+│ └── yourRoutes.js
+├──SV1/
+│ └── yoursecureRoutes.js
+├── Token/
+├── Schemas/
+│ └── yourSchmea.json
+├── Data/
+| └── db.json
+├──schema.json
+└── public

 ## Requirements